About Us

 • Every baby needs to have adequate clothing and blankets

-• Numerous people have gently used or unworn baby clothing and blankets that are no longer wanted
+• Numerous people have gently used or unworn baby clothing and blankets that are no longer needed

 • There are many mothers and babies in need, including those from military, immigrant, low income and foster families